ilynivin/WinBox/README.md

 # WinBox
 A Windows Box Which Pops Up

-To ran it Download and install winmessage.exe File from the github Repo
+To run it Download and install winmessage.exe File from the github Repo

-This file is safe to run it cant harm your p.c
+This file is safe to run.
+It cant harm your p.c